Ravenna/llmsTxtGenerator/content/collections/pages/clients.md

 title: Clients
 template: templates/clients
 updated_by: 1d1068ab-208d-480d-a677-dda65fe0f490
-updated_at: 1667488631
+updated_at: 1699641368
 seo:
   title: 'Ravenna | Our Clients'
-  description: 'We love our clients and want to do everything we can to help them succeed.'
+  description: 'Meet our satisfied clients and explore successful projects at Ravenna.
+Discover how we tailor solutions to each unique digital challenge.'
+social_share_image: ravenna-com-og-cover.png
 ---